CorrelAid/hugo-website/content/de/correlaid-x/netherlands.md

 >}}
 Yiran is currently a research master student in organization at Erasmus University Rotterdam.
 She’s passionate about helping others realize the power of data scienceand applying it to create more social value.
 {{< /person >}}

 {{< person
-    name="Andrew"
-    subline="CorrelAidX Nederland"
-    img="/images/people/nl-andrew.jpg"
-    data-email="andrew.sutjahjo@correlaid.org"
-    data-to="CorrelAidX Netherlands"
-    link-color="ca-red-text"
-    x="1"
->}}
-During his masters in Neuroscience, Andrew started up an NGO and tried to build an orphanage in Kenya.
-Two years in, he failed and vowed to build up his skillset and network to try to do good again once he had more experience.
-He has since then worked as a data scientist at Capgemini and United Wardrobe, specializing in NLP, Search, and Recommendation Systems.
-After seeing how much more impact we can have with data, he’s switched from building orphanages to building models for good.
-{{< /person >}}

-{{< person
-    name="Fabian"
-    subline="CorrelAidX Nederland"
-    img="/images/people/nl-fabian.jpg"
-    data-email="fabian.dablander@correlaid.org"
-    data-to="CorrelAidX Netherlands"
-    link-color="ca-red-text"
-    x="1"
->}}
-Fabian received his Masters degree in Cognitive Science from the University of Tübingen, Germany, and is currently doing his PhD at Department of Psychological Methods at the University of Amsterdam.
-He works on topics related to Bayesian inference and testing, causal inference, and time-series analysis.
-Besides academic things, he is excited about initiatives that use data for the social good.
-You can find him on Twitter​ ​ @fdabl​ and at ​ https://fdabl.github.io/​ .
-{{< /person >}}

-{{< person